-Skip forward a year, at three years sober, while not as tired, I still felt terrible.
-In time, I began looking at improving my health and I started with exercise.
-What happened was that my self-esteem grew enough so that I was able to value my body and make some changes.
-Slowly but surely my focus changed.
+Skip forward a bit.
+At three years sober, I was not as tired, but I still felt terrible.
+In time, I began looking at improving my health, and I started with exercise.
+My self-esteem grew enough that I was able to value my body and make some changes.
+Slowly but surely, my focus changed.
 Before I knew it, I was eating well and getting enough exercise.
-If you’d have said to me that I would be riding a bike as my main mode of transport and that I'd be cycling more than 50 miles a week, I would’ve laughed at you.
-Yet, there I was, just over three years sober and absolutely loving cycling.
+If you’d told me when I was drinking and using that I would one day be riding a bike as my main mode of transport and cycling more than 50 miles a week, I would’ve laughed at you.
+Yet, there I was—sober for years and absolutely loving cycling.

-My recovery has been a series of asking can you help me, please?
+My recovery has been a series of asking, “Can you help me, please?”
 I did exactly that in the bike shop.
-They walked me through everything I would need to set up on a bike safely, and measured me for the best fitting bike based on my requirements.
+They walked me through everything I would need to set up on a bike safely, and measured me for the best-fitting bike based on my requirements.
 Before I left the shop, I had ordered a bike.
 I surprised myself!
 As I walked back to work, I was so happy that I felt like I was floating.

 When I picked up my new bike, I had to ask for help again—I hadn’t ridden a bike since I was a teenager!
-Armed with a few tips and tricks, off I went—I cycled a cool 2.5 miles home.
+Armed with a few tips and tricks, off I went.
+I cycled a cool 2.5 miles home.
 I felt on fire with excitement and inspiration.
 My self-esteem soared.

 But most of all, cycling gives me a sense of serenity.
 I can’t describe just how peaceful and meditative cycling feels.
-It gives me breathing space, I feel connected and lightened somehow—just what I was seeking in wine and drugs, but this time, it’s real.
+It gives me breathing space, I feel connected and lightened somehow—just what I was seeking in wine and drugs.
+But this time, it’s real.